 In case you’re wondering this Samsung Galaxy s20 Fan Edition is a surprisingly good phone.
-I mean I guess I shouldn’t be surprised you know there’s plenty of other good phones at this price but hey after just a few days of using it I really do like this balance especially of a big flat 120-hertz OLED display and plenty of high-end parts to pair with it.
+I mean I guess I shouldn’t be surprised you know there are plenty of other good phones at this price but hey after just a few days of using it I really do like this balance, especially with a big flat 120-hertz OLED display and plenty of high-end parts to pair with it.

-I’m actually curious and I want to know from you people, what type of phone do you use right now? is it a flagship or a non-flagship did you pay flagship money or not for your phone I’m curious let me know in comments belw.
+I’m actually curious and I want to know from you people, what type of phone do you use right now? is it a flagship or a non-flagship did you pay flagship money or not for your phone I’m curious to let me know in the comments below.

 “Comment your Thoughts on Fan Edition”

 Using iPhone 8 Plus from 3 years and it’s still buttery smooth..!!

 “Fan” kind of has the idea of “for the masses” who would like the S20 category, at an accessible price

 Flagship user here 🙋🏻♂️ so I don’t mind and be tempted to upgrade my phone for the next 2 to 3 years.
 I have Note 20 Ultra btw.
 PEACE!